hazelcast/hazelcast-jet-reference-manual/src/CustomSources.md

 ```

 Since we are using the default parallelism setting on this vertex,
-several instances of this processor is created, all of which will be
+several instances of this processor are created, all of which will be
 generating the same sequence of values.

-What we actually want is for each processor to generate a subset of the
+What we actually want is to generate a subset of the
-values.
+values for each processor.
 We will start by partitioning the data according to its
 remainder,  when divided by the total number of processors.
 For example,
 if we have 8 processors, numbers which have a remainder of 1 when
 divided by 8, will go to processor with index 1.

 To do this, we need to implement the `ProcessorSupplier` API: